 An individual takes the time to write and post about the experience in your restaurant.
 If the comments are positive (80% of Yelp reviews are 3 stars +), they’re as good as free advertising.
 However, if they are negative social media comments, they can be damaging, and in the majority of cases you must exercise damage control.
+Here are some tips and rules for handling negative social media comments.

 Negative social media reviews have increased by 50% (2011 Forrester Research Study).